jamesma/jamesma.github.io/_posts/2012-05-01-how-i-traverse-the-internet.md

 3. [Techcrunch][] - Web blog about technology news and analysis.
 4. [GitHub][] - The web-based hosting service for open source projects.

-I use [Flipboard][] on my iPhone to subscribe to "Tech" news and I save unread articles to [Pocket][] to read it later either on my iPhone or Macbook.
+I use [Flipboard][] on my iPhone4 to subscribe to "Tech" news and I save unread articles to [Pocket][] to read it later either on my iPhone or Macbook.